 With broad-based support from the region’s Jewish community and hunger relief agencies, the Mitzvah Food Project, which initially distributed food through a single community site, has expanded its geographic reach throughout Philadelphia and into the region’s lower-income suburban neighborhoods.

 The Mitzvah Food Project benefits from both the support of an advisory committee made up of active community members, local nutritionists, and site leaders and a team of dedicated volunteers that keep our pantries and deliveries running smoothly.
 We also work with local and state hunger relief organizations, synagogues, and community organizations to acquire low-cost food staples and with volunteer groups throughout the region to organize food drives.

-During 2013-2014, the Jewish Federation of Greater Philadelphia’s Mitzvah Food Project distributed 564,787 pounds of food to 6,542 clients.
-This was a 50% increase in the amount of food distributed compared to the prior year.
-This significant increase is largely due to the growth of the Mitzvah Food Project’s Choice Food Program at KleinLife which now serves over 830 families a month, more than double the number served the previous year.
+During 2016-2017, the Jewish Federation of Greater Philadelphia’s Mitzvah Food Project distributed 859,260 pounds of food to 7,985 clients.
+This was a 10% increase in the amount of food distributed compared to the prior year.
+This increase is largely due to the growth of the Mitzvah Food Project’s Choice Food Program at KleinLife which now serves over 1,732 families a month, a 31% increase compared to the previous year.

 In-Kind Food Support